Achievable logoAchievable logo

 AP tip:

-Remember that symbols such as π and e are constants (π≈3.14 and e≈2.72) and not variables, so the power rule CAN be applied if those are in the exponent.
-For example, in f(x)=xe, e is a constant in the exponent, and the derivative is f′(x)=e⋅xe−1.
+Remember that symbols such as π and e are constants (π≈3.14 and e≈2.72), not variables.
+So the power rule can be applied if those are in the exponent.
+For example, if f(x)=xe, then e is a constant and the derivative is f′(x)=e⋅xe−1.

 Challenge problems